Aratramba/sanity-plugin-media-library/README.md

 If you run into problems or have feature requests, please create an issue or pull request and I'll look into it as soon as I can.

 ## Development
-To test the studio while developing, make a symlink inside the /studio/plugins that links to the root directory.
-Then run `sanity start` in the studio folder.

 Run `yarn dev` in the root folder to make changes.

+To test the studio while developing, make a symlink inside the `/test/studio/plugins` folder that links to the root directory.
+Then run `sanity start` in `test/studio`.

 ## Testing
 Create a Sanity bot token with write access at [manage.sanity.io](manage.sanity.io).
 Add a dataset named 'testing'.
-Then make a .env file  inside the root folder:
+Then make a .env file  inside the `/test` folder:

 ```
 SANITY_PLAYWRIGHT_TEST_TOKEN=<SANITY_WRITE_API_TOKEN>